 Income tax positions must meet a more-likely-than-not threshold to be recognized.
 Income tax positions that previously failed to meet the more-likely-than-not threshold are recognized in the first subsequent financial reporting period in which that threshold is met.
 Previously recognized tax positions that no longer meet the more-likely-than-not threshold are de-recognized in the first financial reporting period in which that threshold is no longer met.
 The Company records potential penalties and interest accrued related to unrecognized tax benefits within the consolidated statements of operations as income tax expense.

-At December 31, 2020, the Company's unrecognized tax benefits totaled \$63.8 million, \$54.3 million of which, if recognized at a time when the valuation allowance no longer exists, would affect the effective tax rate.
-The Company does not expect its unrecognized tax benefits to change significantly over the next 12 months.
-At December 31, 2020 and 2019, the Company had accrued interest and penalties of approximately \$0.6 million and \$0.9 million, respectively.
-The total amounts of interest and penalties recognized for the years ended December 31, 2020, 2019, and 2018 were not material.
+During the year ended December 31, 2021, the Company's unrecognized tax benefits increased by \$1.9 million.
+At December 31, 2021, the Company's unrecognized tax benefits totaled \$65.7 million, \$55.9 million of which, if recognized at a time when the valuation allowance no longer exists, would affect the effective tax rate.
+The unrecognized tax benefits are not expected to materially change in next 12 months.
+At December 31, 2021, the Company had accrued approximately \$0.5 million of interest and penalties.
+The total amounts of interest and penalties recognized for the years ended December 31, 2021, 2020 and 2019 were not material.

-The following table summarizes the changes to the unrecognized tax benefits during 2020, 2019 and 2018:
+The following table summarizes the changes to the unrecognized tax benefits during 2021, 2020, and 2019:

-(in thousands)
+(in thousa

-Balance as of December 31, 2017 \$ 63,086

-Additions based on tax positions related to the current year 3,080

-Additions related to acquisitions

-Decreases based on tax positions of prior year (4,696)

 Balance as of December 31, 2018 \$ 61,470

 Additions based on tax positions related to the current year 1,678

 Decreases based on tax positions of prior year (1,121)

-Balance as of December 31, 2019 \$ 62,027
+Balance as of December 31, 2019 62,027

 Additions based on tax positions related to the current year 1,506

 Additions related to acquisitions 1,154

 Decreases based on tax positions of prior year (922)

-Balance as of December 31, 2020 \$ 63,765
+Balance as of December 31, 2020 63,765

+Additions based on tax positions related to the current year 3,366

+Additions related to acquisitions 241

+Decreases based on tax positions of prior year (1,688)

+Balance as of December 31, 2021 \$ 65,684

 The Company is subject to federal and state income tax in the United States and is also subject to income tax in certain other foreign tax jurisdictions.
-At December 31, 2020, the statutes of limitations for the assessment of federal, state, and foreign income taxes are closed for the years before 2017, 2016 and 2015, respectively.
+At December 31, 2021, the statutes of limitations for the assessment of federal, state, and foreign income taxes are closed for the years before 2018, 2017, and 2016, respectively.

-In April 2017, the Company's subsidiary in Singapore began operating under certain tax incentives in Singapore, which are generally effective through March 2022, and are conditional upon meeting certain employment and investment thresholds in Singapore.
+The Company's subsidiary in Singapore operates under certain tax incentives in Singapore, which are generally effective through March 2022 and may be extended through March 2027, and are conditional upon meeting certain employment and investment thresholds in Singapore.
 Under the incentives, qualifying income derived from certain sales of the Company's integrated circuits is taxed at a concessionary rate over the incentive period, and there are reduced Singapore withholding taxes on certain intercompany royalties during the incentive period.
-Primarily because of the Company's Singapore net operating losses and a full valuation allowance in Singapore, the incentives did not have a material impact on the Company's income tax expense for the years ended December 31, 2020, 2019 and 2018.
+Due to the valuation allowance in Singapore in 2020 and prior, the incentive did not have a material impact on the Company's income tax provision in 2020 and 2019.
+Due to the valuation allowance release in 2021 and the Company's use of loss carry forwards, the Company recorded a tax benefit in the current year at the incentive rate, net of any expected tax payable.
+Without the incentive rate, deferred taxes and the valuation allowance release would have provided an overall tax benefit, net of any current period payable.